-The confusion about the meaning of strategic terms such as vision, mission, purpose and values occurs because they are often used in different contexts and, therefore, take on different meanings and even the same meaning in some cases.
+The confusion about the meaning of business terms such as vision, mission, purpose and values occurs because they are often used in different contexts and, therefore, take on different meanings and even the same meaning in some cases.

-Much of this confusion can be avoided if these terms are defined in the strategic plan, hence this short paper aims to summarise the meanings of each of these terms to ensure that everyone is on the ‘same page’ as we go forward.
+Much of this confusion can be avoided if these terms are defined and agreed within the organisation.
+This short paper summarises the meanings of each of these terms to ensure that everyone is on the ‘same page’ as we go forward.

 The diagram below shows how the various element of the strategy model fit together and how Purpose and Values sit outside of the model, acting as a sort of moral or ethical compass that guides the overall direction of the organisation and tend to remain consistent, even when the vision and goals change.